VALERIE MARGARET BAKER

 In 2011 Valerie was nominated for the ANZIIF Lifetime Achievement Award.
 This award recognises individuals who have contributed to advancing, promoting and improving the standing and development of the insurance industry.
 Valerie was described in the nomination as “a leader and valued contributor to the industry over the course of her career”.

-In her final days, Valerie Baker handed over operational control of Gold Seal to her sister Sheila and Valerie’s second husband David Burles remains as shareholder.
+In her final days, Valerie Baker handed over operational control of Gold Seal to her sister Sheila.

 Valerie Baker Memorial Award

-In March 2014 the inaugural Valerie Baker Memorial Award recognising excellence in professional practice in the General Insurance intermediary sector was awarded.
+In March 2013 the inaugural Valerie Baker Memorial Award recognising excellence in professional practice in the General Insurance intermediary sector was launched.

 The Award memorialises the achievements Valerie made during her lifetime towards the professionalism of the Insurance Broking and Underwriting Agency industries and continues her work in encouraging high potential individuals.
-The winner receives a trip to London including business class fares and accommodation plus attendance at an appropriate industry short course and a tour of the Lloyd's of London facility.
-The prize is based in London because of Valerie's affiliation and achievement in that market as an Australian GI Broker and also to acknowledge and underline the importance of knowledge of operations of the London market to Australian intermediaries.
+The winner receives a trip to London including business class fares and accommodation plus attendance at an appropriate industry short course / or education event and a programme designed to introduce them to various aspects of the London market.
+The prize is based in London because of Valerie’s affiliation and achievement in that market as an Australian GI Broker and also to acknowledge and underline the importance of knowledge of operations of the London market to Australian intermediaries.

-It is awarded nationally once every year and is sponsored jointly by Gold Seal and the Steadfast Group.
+It is awarded nationally once every year and is sponsored jointly by Gold Seal, the Steadfast Group and AIMS, and strongly supported by Lloyd’s Australia.